Commercial Buildings Factsheet

 Greenhouse Gas Emissions (See Greenhouse Gases Factsheet)

-• As operational emissions drop with the adoption of energy efficiency and renewable energy, embodied emissions, which are attributed to the building materials and energy required for construction, may dominate new building life cycle emissions by 2050.20
+• As energy efficiency and renewable energy adoption reduce operational emissions, embodied emissions from building materials and construction are projected to dominate new building life cycle emissions by 2050.20

 Solutions and Sustainable Alternatives